Early Benefactions

 After the Trotter benefaction, there were no further Fellowships endowed until the 21st century.

-After the loss of the Felowships endowed by King Richard III and Queen Anne, the number of endowed Fellowships was 18:
+After the loss of the Fellowships endowed by King Richard III and Queen Anne, the number of endowed Fellowships was 18:

 Priests: Roos (5), Drewell (2), Burgh, Wyche, Marke, Alfrey, Ingaldesthorpe, Syday, Greene, Collinson, Trotter;